KaiPereira/build-a-devboard/JOURNAL.md

 ![Pasted image 20250925072502.png](journal/Pasted%20image%2020250925072502.png)

-Now schematic good practices is to always put at least a small wire between symbols like this for clarity.
+**Now schematic good practices is to always put at least a small wire between symbols like this for clarity.**

 Now that we have our power symbols in, we're going to add the decoupling.
-You could technically wire them like the screenshot I showed before, but I prefer to separate them because you use less wired which I find looks cleaner, but it's up to personal preference.
+You could technically wire them like the screenshot I showed before, but I prefer to separate them because you use less wire which I find looks cleaner, but it's up to personal preference, and readability.

 You'll also notice that the symbol contains less pins than the symbol the RP2040 datasheet has, this is because symbols in KiCad tend to not repeat the same pins, so they just merge like all the same VDD pins into one.